-A counterclaim is a claim for relief brought by the defendant against the plaintiff.
+A small claim counterclaim is a claim filed by a defendant against a plaintiff.
 If you have been sued and have a claim that arose out of the same subject matter described in the plaintiff’s complaint, you must file a counterclaim or your claim may be waived.

 If you have a claim against the plaintiff that is unrelated to the facts presented in the plaintiff’s claim, you may choose to file a counterclaim now or you may file your new claim separately.
 If you choose to file your counterclaim separately it will be treated as a new lawsuit and you will be required to pay the filing fees and court fees associated with filing new lawsuits.